 The most common problems faced by children of trauma are stammering or stuttering, bed-wetting (secondary enuresis), Sleepwalking (somnambulism), nail biting (chronic onychophagia), hair pulling (Trichotillomania), and skin picking (dermatillomania) and other abnormal repetitive behaviors.
 Adding to the child’s stress and anxiety is the bullying and ridicule its peers the child has to cope with.
 It becomes a vicious cycle that cannot be broken easily.

-The Throat chakra is functioning we become conscious of the person we are, our internal and real worlds that make us who we are.
+When the Throat chakra is functioning we become conscious of the person we are, the internal and real worlds that make us who we are.
 It helps us express ourselves creatively and effectively

 Instead of taking your child to a specialist for his abnormal compulsive behaviors or OCD.
 The most honest and sensible course of action is to do a little self-introspection and make a checklist of how your behavior or actions have impacted your child.
 A child is very sensitive to their emotional environment and is deeply influenced by their parents’ conduct.
 A little love and support will go a long way in ameliorating these behaviors.